nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

+## INDIVIDUAL REFLECTION:
-  **INDIVIDUAL REFLECTION**: Over the last few days, you and your team have had a chance to reflect on and discuss the environment of idea sharing within your team.
+Over the last few days, you and your team have had a chance to reflect on and discuss the environment of idea sharing within your team.
 Take a moment now to reflect and write a response of at least 200 words on the following: (a) What went well? (b) How comfortable are you with the decisions your team made on things you will stop, start and continue doing? (c) What additional things do you wish your team would stop, start and continue doing? (d) How might you present these additional things to your team to ensure they happen?
 NOTE: In forming your response to item "d," you may wish to rewatch the videos on Communicating in Teams and Handling Conflict \[insert link to videos\].
 You may also review the chapter on teamwork \[insert link to chapter\].
 Your response will only be visible to you and your instructors.

-  **Reflection Set Three**
+# Reflection Set Three

+## QUIZ:
-  **QUIZ:** How did your team distribute the work and the presentation?
+How did your team distribute the work and the presentation?
 Do you think this approach accurately reflected the work that each individual contributed?
 Would you have done anything differently?

-# DISCUSSION BOARD (divided by teams):
+## DISCUSSION BOARD (divided by teams):

   Step One.
 Now that you've had the chance to reflect on your team's distribution of work, write and post a comment in which you discuss: